Harshitj-2005/Netflix-Movie-TV-Suggestion-Expert/README.md

  🧑‍🏫 Credits

 * 💡 Developed by **Harshit Jain**
-* 🧠 Special thanks to rohit negi sir (https://github.com/RohitNegiSir) for guidance on AI workflows and architecture
+* 🧠 Special thanks to @rohitnegi9 (https://github.com/Rohitnegi9) for guidance on AI workflows and architecture